alexcarriero/class_imbalance_project/README.md

  ## Contact

- The maintenance and public accessibility of the project repository are managed by Alex Carriero.
+ The maintenance and public accessibility of this repository are managed by Alex Carriero.
 If you have any questions please feel free to contact me via email: a.j.carriero@students.uu.nl .